Ideally stainless steel should be known as corrosion resistant steel.

-Stainless steel should ideally be known as corrosion resistant steel.
-Contamination by the atmosphere, proximity to the coast, and any contact with mild steel can all create discolouration or ‘tea-staining’.
-However it is possible to minimise the amount of maintenance required by selecting the appropriate grade of stainless steel for your location.
+There are a few things to consider: contamination by the atmosphere, proximity to the coast, and any contact with mild steel, can all create discolouration or ‘tea-staining’.
+However, it is possible to minimise the amount of maintenance required by selecting the appropriate grade of stainless steel for your location.

-The amount of cleaning required will vary from area to area, so it’s simply a case of inspecting every month or so, and cleaning when necessary with one of our products.
+The amount of cleaning required will vary from area to area, so it’s simply a case of inspecting every month or so, and cleaning when necessary, with one of our products.
 Please check here for more information.

-When cutting stainless handrails, or grinding any non-stainless steels, dust or debris should not be allowed to settle anywhere on stainless steel items.
+When cutting stainless handrails or grinding any non-stainless steels such as mild steel, dust or debris should not be allowed to settle anywhere on stainless steel items.
 If contaminated in this way staining will occur when the products become wet.
 Once contaminated the product may suffer corrosion or a reaction between the different metals.

 Did you know?